jkornelsen/team_progress/dev/context for ai.md

 ```
 You are helping modify an existing Flask + SQLAlchemy project.
+- if there are any other needed files then ask about that first
 - output diffs to implement changes
 - prefer minimal diffs
 - preserve existing behavior unless explicitly changed